 Why the Good Manufacturing Practice (GMP) Certification is Important

-Most countries will only accept import and sale of medicines that have been manufactured to internationally recognized Good Manufacturing Practice (GMP) standards.
+Most countries will only accept the import and sale of medicines that have been manufactured to internationally recognized Good Manufacturing Practice (GMP) pharmaceutical standards.

 GMP is a system for ensuring that products are consistently produced and controlled according to quality standards.

 It is designed to minimize the risks involved in any pharmaceutical production that cannot be eliminated through testing the final product.

 The main quality control risks are: unexpected contamination of products causing damage to health or even death; incorrect labels on containers, which could mean that patients receive the wrong medicine; and insufficient or too much active ingredient, resulting in ineffective treatment or adverse effects.

 GMP covers all aspects of production, from the starting materials, premises and equipment, to the training and personal hygiene of staff.
 Detailed, written procedures are essential for each process that could affect the quality of the finished product.

 Systems must be in place to provide documented proof that the correct procedures and standards are consistently followed at each step in the manufacturing process - every time a product is made.